Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 If you want to dive even deeper into Canada’s rich history, why not visit the house of some famous leaders?

-The House does daily tours in the summer months where you get to learn more about the real lives of these important Canadian leaders.
+The House offers daily tours in the summer months where you can learn more about the real lives of these important Canadian leaders.

-The House also has other activities/events in the summer months like afternoon Sweet Picnic Tea on the Veranda.
+The House also has other activities/events during the summer months like afternoon Sweet Picnic Tea on the Veranda.

 If you’re feeling adventurous, they even have an escape room called “Escape the Kitchen!” which puts you in a 1940s kitchen during World War II and you have to complete a recipe for the Prime Minister’s dinner party!
-You can learn more about visiting here.
+You can learn more on the Laurier House website.

 Visit the Royal Canadian Mint